-IN WITNESS WHEREOF these presents consisting of this and the preceding 6 pages together with the Schedule in 6 parts hereto are executed by the Parties hereto as follows:

-At 7 Pitreavie Court, Pitreavie Business Park.
+IN WITNESS WHEREOF these presents consisting of this and the preceding 6 pages together with the Schedule in 6 parts hereto are executed by the Parties hereto as follows: On behalf of the Fife Housing Group At 7 Pitreavie Court, Pitreavie Business Park.
 Dunfermline.
-KY11 8UU

-On
+KY11 8UU On by Print Full Name Director/Secretary/Authorised Signatory before this witness Print Full Name Witness Address On behalf of #[Party 2] at on

 by

 Print Full Name Director/Secretary/Authorised

 Signatory

 before this witness

 Print Full Name Witness

 Address

-0 1 1 1 ((/// 0) 1 01

-On behalf of #[Party 2]

-at

-on

-by

-Print Full Name

-Signatory

-before this witness

-Print Full Name Witness

-Address

-THIS IS THE SCHEDULE REFERRED TO IN THE FOREGOING DATA SHARING AGREEMENT BETWEEN THE GROUP AND #[PARTY 2]
+THIS IS THE SCHEDULE REFERRE D TO IN THE FOREGOING DATA SHARING AGREEMENT

+BETWEEN THE GROUP AND #[PA ARTY 2]